apache/logging-log4cxx/src/site/markdown/usage.md

 ~~~

 ## Runtime Configuration {#configuration}

+The Log4cxx environment is fully configurable programmatically.
+However,
+it is far more flexible to configure Log4cxx using configuration files.
+Currently, configuration files can be written in XML or in Java
+properties (key=value) format.

 The previous example always outputs the same log information.
 Fortunately, it is easy to modify *config.cpp* so that the log output can be